 By Michael Sales.
-As discussed in our recent ECA Massachusetts newsletters, President Biden has proposed an ambitious climate plan and assembled an experienced, talented and diverse team to turn his aspirations into reality.
+As discussed in our April 26 Deep Dialogue and recent ECA Massachusetts newsletters, President Biden has proposed an ambitious climate plan and assembled an experienced, talented and diverse team to turn his aspirations into reality.
 Periodically, we will be updating our coverage of the Biden administration’s efforts to implement and explain this effort.

 This suite of articles:

 - Highlights our April 26 Deep Dialogue – Help the Federal Government Make Climate History!

 - Leads with an update on how the implementation of the plan is proceeding.
 (Spoiler Alert: a lot is happening!)

 - Repeats our previous synopsis (by Michael Sales and Roger Luckmann) of Biden’s climate plan.